FrankBoller/watcher/README.md

 * [tdd vs bdd](https://codeutopia.net/blog/2015/03/01/unit-testing-tdd-and-bdd/): BDD can, and should be, used together with TDD and unit testing methods

 #### kanban vs. scrum [(toc)](#toc)
-The question of which work method(s) works best isn�t easy
+The question of which work method(s) works best isn’t easy
 * [What are the differences?](https://leankit.com/learn/kanban/kanban-vs-scrum/): Which agile software development methodology is better suited...

     concern                        | kanban                                           | scrum